-The KMZN-DB callsign remains available for a digital-only station – and, in fact, the owners of the AM and FM stations in Iowa could register it for their online simulcast if they chose to do so – but you could request it for your own station, if you felt comfortable in doing so.
+The KMZN-DB callsign remains available for a Digital Broadcast-only station – and, in fact, the owners of the AM and FM stations in Iowa could register it for their online simulcast if they chose to do so – but you could request it for your own station, if you felt comfortable in doing so.

-(And there is nothing stopping you from checking with the AM, FM or TV station that currently holds the callsign that you are interested in; we know of at least two situations involving FCC-licensed stations in Oklahoma and California in which the digital-only stations inquired and were told that there would be no issue with using the same callsign online – mostly because the terrestrial station used a different imaging “brand” as its main identity.)
+(And there is nothing stopping you from checking with the AM, FM or TV station that currently holds the callsign that you are interested in; we know of at least two situations involving FCC-licensed stations in Oklahoma and California in which the Digital Broadcast-only stations inquired and were told that there would be no issue with using the same callsign online – mostly because the terrestrial station used a different imaging “brand” as its main identity.)